gjmcn/zap/docs/contents-md/Classes.md

 colin ~speak   // 'Colin meows'

-debra = new Dog 'Debra' 'doberman' debra ~speak   // 'Debra the doberman speaks'
+debra = new Dog 'Debra' 'doberman' debra ~speak   // 'Debra the doberman barks'
 ```

 In the `Dog` constructor above, we call `super` to call the constructor of the parent class.
-In general, `super` must be called in the constructor of a subclass &mdash; and the call must be before `this` is used.
+In fact, a subclass constructor _must_ call `super` &mdash; and the call must be before `this` is used.

 When using `extends`, the parent class need not have been created with `class`; it can be a regular function or a built-in object: